delta-io/delta-rs/docs/api/storage.md

-## Delta Storage Handler
+# Storage

+The delta filesystem handler for the pyarrow engine writer.

-::: deltalake.fs
+::: deltalake.fs.DeltaStorageHandler